-Dáithí agus Goliath 893 A.D. is a 30-minute animation that seeks to kickstart a TV series called The Dáithíocht Saga.
-Brought to you by Sciob Sceab in association with Fios Feasa, Dáithí agus Goliath 893 A.D. is funded by COGG and animated by Gobstar Film.
+Dáithí agus Grimkell 893 A.D. is a 30-minute animation that seeks to kickstart a TV series called The Dáithíocht Saga.
+Brought to you by Sciob Sceab in association with Fios Feasa, Dáithí agus Grimkell 893 A.D. is funded by COGG and animated by Gobstar Film.

-Dáithí agus Goliath 893 A.D. will see VR release in 2018 and will be sold in a “learning edition” that bundles the animation with a booklet that unpacks its wealth of tie-ins with the history and Irish-language curriculum.
-Dáithí agus Goliath 893 A.D. is sure to entertain children from 4th class upward in primary school up to Junior Cert students in secondary school.
+Dáithí agus Grimkell 893 A.D. will see VR release in 2018 and will be sold in a “learning edition” that bundles the animation with a booklet that unpacks its wealth of tie-ins with the history and Irish-language curriculum.
+Dáithí agus Grimkell 893 A.D. is sure to entertain children from 4th class up in primary school up and secondary school students up to Junior Cert.

-Story summary of Dáithí agus Goliath 893 A.D.
+Story summary of Dáithí agus Grimkell 893 A.D.

 But there’s one thing that everyone can agree on: if talking could do it, then Deirdriu’s the girl for the job!
 And, at least the way Deirdriu sees it, being able to talk until the cows come home is no bad thing when she dreams of finding fame as a bard.